matttgregg/adv2022/README.md

  interactive environment is very handy to work with.
 It allowed me to catch myself doing diagonal moves in my iniitial implementation today.

+ **Edit** I realised that we could do the second part a lot more quickly by reversing the path, and starting at the end, terminating on the first zero level point.
+Implementing I'm now back under one second for my complete solution.
+Refactoring to push through more information (in this case a path finding mode), tends to be where the API starts to get messy.
+ It's too tempting to put more information in the same objects, and lose the focus on the meaning of the objects.

+ I also did some nice refactoring to use type classes in my day reporting functions - I no longer have different functions for each of the day return types.